ShipitSmarter/vscode-sops-edit/README.md

 ### Event listeners
 This extension adds the following event listeners:
-- `onDidOpenTextDocument`
 - Checks for every opened text document if it is a SOPS encrypted file, and if so, applies logic as explained in [But How?](#but-how).

-- `onDidSaveTextDocument`
 - Checks for every saved document if it is a decrypted TMP file, and if so, saves and encrypts changes to original SOPS encrypted file.

-- `onDidCloseTextDocument`
 - Checks for every closed document if it is a decrypted TMP file, and if so, deletes it.

-- `onDidChangeActiveTextEditor`
 - Check if the currently active text editor is a SOPS encrypted file, and if so, adds `Decrypt` and `Encrypt` buttons to its top-right editor menu.

 ### Editor menu buttons